dafo16ac/business-intelligence-df/README.md

 The structure of the present repository follows best practices as much as the libraries used allow to avoid bugs (e.g. dash).
 It is as follows:

 The preceding clustering technique has been further explained in a separate notebook (TBD).

+For the overview of other projects in my *Portfolio*, please follow this [link](https://github.com/dafo16ac/df_portfolio).